-On May 15, 2014, the Company, subject to TSXV and NTI approvals and the completion of a definitive agreement (the "Definitive Agreement"), entered into a letter of intent (the "LOI") with Inukshuk Exploration Inc. to acquire 100% of Inukshuk.
-Inukshuk owns a 100% interest in the Hood River Property which covers 8,015 hectares in Nunavut through a 20 year renewable MEA dated June 1, 2013, issued by the NTI.
-The Hood River Property is located approximately 530 kilometres north-northeast of Yellowknife and 125 kilometres west of Bathurst Inlet.
+On May 15, 2014, the Company, subject to TSXV and Nunavut Tunngavik Incorporated ("NTI") approvals and the completion of a definitive agreement (the "Definitive Agreement"), entered into a letter of intent (the "LOI") to acquire Inukshuk Exploration Inc. ("Inukshuk").
+Inukshuk holds a 100% interest in the Hood River Property ("Hood") which covers 8,015 hectares in Nunavut through a 20-year renewable Mineral Exploration Agreement ("MEA") dated June 1, 2013, issued by the NTI.
+Hood is located approximately 530 kilometres north-northeast of Yellowknife and 125 kilometres west of Bathurst Inlet.

-Pursuant to the LOI terms the Company acquired 100% of the outstanding shares of Inukshuk by issuing Inukshuk shareholders (the "Vendor") and their assigns 8,000,000 common shares of the Company upon receipt of TSXV approval (received September 18, 2014) for the transaction.
+Pursuant to the terms of the LOI, the Company acquired 100% of the outstanding shares of Inukshuk by issuing Inukshuk shareholders (the "Vendor") and their assigns 8,000,000 common shares of the Company upon receipt of TSXV approval (received September 18, 2014) for the transaction.
 In addition to the share payment WPC is obligated to fulfil the following commitments: